March 28, 2023

 What do I need to qualify for the COR program?

-In order to qualify for COR, a certification audit is completed by an external auditor for large employers (20 or more full-time employees) or by an internal auditor for small employers (fewer than 20 full-time employees).
-To pass this audit, a total score of 80 per cent must be attained, and a minimum of 50 per cent must be scored on each audit element.
-This certification audit is valid for three years.
-In the following two years, the same audit process is used for internal or maintenance audits.
-The main purpose of the internal/maintenance audit is to identify and correct deficiencies in the management system.
+In order to qualify for COR, a certification audit is completed by an external auditor for large employers (20 or more employees) or by an internal auditor for small employers (fewer than 20 employees).
+To pass this audit, a total score of 80% must attained, and a minimum of 50% must be scored on each audit element.
+This certification is valid for three years provided in the two years following certification, the same audit process is used to complete an internal or maintenance audit The main purpose of the internal/maintenance audit is to identify and correct deficiencies in the management system.

 What are the benefits of having my company COR certified?

 By participating in the COR Program, you can help keep your employees safe and healthy while saving your company time and money.
 There is a strong business case for having a well-functioning safety management system, which is well worth the return on investment.
 COR certified employees can receive an annual rebate or credit of up to 10% of their base WorkSafeBC premiums.

 Additionally, your individual insurance rate is influenced by your ‘Experience Rating’ which is a similar concept to receiving a no-claims bonus or a surcharge according to past performance.

 By proactively improving health and safety practices and effectively managing claims and return-to-work procedures, you can secure additional discounts that go beyond the industry base rate over time.

 On the flip side, a reactive approach to health and safety and poor claims and injury management practices means that some employers will be paying more than the industry base rate.

 How much does it cost to become COR certified?